-Unfortunately, like any new parent, you’re also in for some challenging, wakeful nights.
-Which may cause you to wonder, how do you get a puppy to sleep through the night?
+Unfortunately, like any new parent, you’re also in for some challenging nights while your puppy learns how to be alone and sleep through the night.

 If you let your puppy sleep with you in the beginning, you’re more likely to have a dog that sleeps with you all their life.
 There’s nothing wrong with sleeping with your dog, as long as you’re the one making the choice!

-If you’re using a confinement space, you can put a potty pad next to puppy’s bed so they can potty in the middle of the night without waking you.
+If you’re using a confinement space, you can put a pee pad next to puppy’s bed so they can go in the middle of the night without waking you.

-If you take your pup for a potty break, stay calm and quiet and don’t engage in any play or excessive snuggles.
+When you take your pup for a toilet break, stay calm and quiet and don’t engage in any play or excessive snuggles.

-The first few days your pup is home, try earplugs, white noise and other noise-canceling options to block out whining and barking.
+The first few days your pup is home, try ear plugs, white noise and other noise-cancelling options to block out whining and barking.
 In some cases, confining your dog in your bedroom may help to quiet your dog because they know that you are there.

-If you’d like to extend your sleep, try confining puppy in a larger space instead of a crate so she can potty without waking you.
-If that doesn’t work, see if your puppy is willing to let you sleep a little longer after a potty break if she gets to join the snuggles.
+If you’d like to extend your sleep, try confining the little bundle of joy in a larger space instead of a crate so she can pee without waking you.
+If that doesn’t work, see if your puppy is willing to let you sleep a little longer after a toilet break if she gets to join the snuggles.